Ptorresr/oracle-kubernetes/draft/Lab4 - Kubernetes with DBCS.md

-2. From the bastion host, Login to the DBCS.
+2. Login to the DBCS.

    ```
    $ sqlplus sys/WElcome_123#@10.0.10.5:1521/ORCL_nrt1dz.sub981952be8.mycluster.oraclevcn.com as sysdba